holunda-io/bpm-ai-connectors-camunda-8/README.md

 ### Test with local runtime

-The [Camunda Connector Runtime](https://github.com/camunda-community-hub/spring-zeebe/tree/master/connector-runtime#building-connector-runtime-bundles) is included on the test scope to run your function as a local Java application.
+The [Camunda Connector Runtime](https://github.com/camunda-community-hub/spring-zeebe/tree/master/connector-runtime#building-connector-runtime-bundles) is included in `camunda-7-connector-gpt-runtime` artifact on run your function as a local Java application.

-In your IDE you can also simply navigate to the `LocalContainerRuntime` class in test scope and run it via your IDE.
+In your IDE you can also simply navigate to the `LocalContainerRuntime` class in run it via your IDE.
 Please include the values from the configuration block as environment variables of your runtime either by copying the values manually or using the [EnvFile Plugin for IntelliJ](https://plugins.jetbrains.com/plugin/7861-envfile).